Sunday, August 10, 2025

 What I need before either type of session:

-Permission: Animals are more open to working with me if they know that their guardian supports the session.
-Their loyalty is with their guardian so if you tell your pet that you have asked me to work with them, the session will be much more successful.
-Animals also appreciate being respected so it is important that they know ahead of time that I will be connecting with them and why their guardian wants to have the session.
-I find that sessions are much richer / helpful when a guardian shares this information with their animal ahead of time. (and you don't have to be an animal communicator to do this - just talk to your pet and they will understand) :-)
+Animals also appreciate being shown respect so it is important that they know ahead of time that I will be connecting with them and when we will have the session so they don't feel caught off guard by my connecting with them energetically.
+I have found that sessions are much richer and more helpful when a guardian shares this information with their animal ahead of time. (and you don't have to be an animal communicator to do this - you can just talk to your pet, addressing the points above and they will understand) :-)

 What are my hours?